nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

-  Use case ends.
+  Use case resumes at step 1.

 * 3a.
 The given student number is invalid.

     * 3a1.
 Class Manager shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 * 3b.
 The given tag is invalid.

     * 3b1.
 Class Manager shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 * 3c.
 The given student number does not belong to any student in the list.

     * 3c1.
 Class Manager shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 ---